cailynyongyong/agent-gpt/README.md

 ## Overview

-This is a BabyAGI + SerpAPI tool embedded site that is hosted by Streamlit.
+The Agent creates a Todo list to complete tasks that are required by the user and even searches Google for you.
-The Agent creates a Todo list to complete tasks that are required by the user.
-It uses SerpAPI to search Google.
+This is a BabyAGI + SerpAPI tool that uses Langchain's framework.
+The site is hosted by Streamlit.

 ---